shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/3-troubleshoot-connectivity.md

 In this lab, you find yourself managing a complex Azure network topology comprising three Azure Virtual Networks (VNets) organized in a hub-and-spoke configuration.
 Your primary goal is to enable communication between VM1 and VM2 via VnetHub.
 However, users have reported that VM1 cannot establish communication with VM2, and your task is to diagnose and rectify the problem.

-## Objectives
+## Lab Objectives

-By the end of this lab, you will be able to:
+In this lab you will perform:

-- Verify network topology to identify configuration issues.
++ Task 1: Verify the network topology
-- Troubleshoot OSI Level 3 connectivity problems between virtual machines (VMs).
++ Task 2: Check OSI level 3 connectivity
-- Identify and rectify problems related to Network Security Groups (NSGs), routing tables, and firewall rules.
++ Task 3: Troubleshoot the problem
-- Investigate and resolve issues with Azure Virtual Network peering settings in a hub-and-spoke topology.
++ Task 4: Resolve the connection issue

 ## Estimated timing: 60 minutes